-Once you become familiar with driving your model, you might need to make adjustments for better driving performance high-pitch, whining noise.
-Remove the rubber slipper clutch plug on the transmission cover in order to adjust the slipper.
+Once you become familiar with driving your model, you might need to make adjustments for better driving performance transmission cover in order to adjust the slipper.
 Use the 4-way wrench to turn the adjusting nut clockwise to tighten and counterclockwise to loosen.
 Place the model on a high-traction surface, such as carpet.
 Adjust the slipper so that you can hear it slip for approximately two feet from a standing, full throttle start.
-(Learn more about adjusting the slipper clutch in the sidebar left.)
+(Learn more about adjusting the slipper clutch in the sidebar.)

-Adjusting the Slipper Clutch The model is equipped with an adjustable slipper clutch, which is built into the large spur gear.
+Adjusting the Slipper Clutch

+The model is equipped with an adjustable slipper clutch, which is built into the large spur gear.
 The purpose of the slipper clutch is to regulate the amount of power sent to the rear wheels to prevent tire spin.
-When it slips, the slipper clutch makes a
+When it slips, the slipper clutch makes a highpitch, whining noise.
+Remove the rubber slipper clutch plug on the